"Secondary Private Applied Study" in the

 Please Note: You will not be paid for students you were not approved to teach.
 This means if you switch students around without the approval of email@example.com, then your fee schedule will not be adjusted accordingly.
 We will send a student confirm e-mail - please make sure all of your students are on it.
 Thank you.

-Please contact Irene Brady x55530 who is located in the Conservatory Annex (Above the Bookstore) if you have questions regarding payment procedures for secondary lessons.
+Please contact Irene Harris x55530 who is located in the Conservatory Annex (Above the Bookstore) if you have questions regarding payment procedures for secondary lessons.

 Back To The Top